1155124617/CSCI3100/README.md

 ```
 <div align="center"><img width="50%" height="50%" src="https://github.com/1155124617/CSCI3100/blob/master/demo_images/configuration/2.png"/></div>

-Please configure the database as shown below：
+3. Please configure the database as shown below：

 <img width="50%" height="50%" src="https://github.com/1155124617/CSCI3100/blob/master/demo_images/configuration/3.png"/>

-After that, you can set up the NodeJS server as follows, make sure you have downloaded NodeJS in your computer:
+4. After that, you can set up the NodeJS server as follows, make sure you have downloaded NodeJS in your computer:

 <img width="50%" height="50%" src="https://github.com/1155124617/CSCI3100/blob/master/demo_images/configuration/4.png"/>

-Finally, you can open Chrome and enter:
+5. Finally, you can open Chrome and enter:
 ```sh
 localhost:8081/sign_in/index.html
 ```

 Please have fun with our web application! :)

+##Subsystem Demo

 ### User Reg & Login System

 First the user should sign up to login.
-The URL of the sign-up form is http://domain/sign_up/index.html.
+The URL of the sign-up form is localhost:8081/sign_in/index.html.
 You shall input one distinct username and your password for this account to complete the sign-up procedure.
 After you successfully sign up, the page will be redirected to the sign-in page.
 Then you can input your account information to sign in.
 If success, you will go into the main page of the DevTour.

 ### Administrator System